lambdaclass/concrete/ROADMAP.md

     deliberately reintroduced quadratic renderer/collector, an intentionally
     excessive memory-growth variant, and the bug 027 family.

-    STATUS (landed `scripts/tests/check_compiler_complexity.sh`): the guard is
-    live and, on its first run, exposed a **family of pre-existing O(N²) hot spots** — all the same shape (assoc-list / list-set where a map/set was needed).
-FIXED + behavior-gated (see CHANGELOG): SSAVerify dominators (Jacobi→Gauss-Seidel; wide-match cubic 17.5s→1.3s), SSACleanup `collectAllUses`
-    + SSAVerify memberships (→ HashSet; large-array `--emit-ssa` 2757ms→647ms),
-    `Lower.emit` block-building (→ O(1) accumulate), `Mono.lookupFn` call
-    resolution (→ HashMap). bug-027 re-attributed: it is NOT EmitSSA — the cost was cleanup/verify/emit-block building, now fixed.
-The FRONTEND O(N²) (many mutually-calling functions) was also chased down and fixed — and it was the **lexer**, not check/resolve (`Lexer.tokenize` built its token list with `acc ++ [tok]` = O(tokens²); every path lexes first, which is why later-stage fixes did not move it).
-Reverse-accumulate: 4000 functions `--emit-core` 9698ms → 241ms (40×); arrays now linear.
-Parser decl accumulation + Resolve global-lookup (Scope.symbolMap) fixed alongside.
-Reassignment chains (many `x = x + k` → many SSA versions of one register in one block; realistic in accumulation loops / unrolled arithmetic / state machines) were O(N²)/cubic in SSACleanup → fixed (applyReplacements map, foldConstants de-quadratified, + forward constant propagation so a chain folds in ONE pass): statements `--emit-ssa` 19391ms → 125ms (155×), near-linear.
+    DONE (`scripts/tests/check_compiler_complexity.sh`; O(N²) family closed — see

-    **O(N²) family CLOSED** on the principle *fix residuals that hit realistic code; track the synthetic-only ones* (see CHANGELOG).
-The guard's job is detection, not an obligation to fix every synthetic curve.
-One residual is tracked, NOT chased: SSAVerify dominance stays ~O(N²) in block count at very large N (dom sets are O(N²) for a long block chain — needs hundreds of blocks, e.g. an 800-arm match, not real code); the idom/Cooper-Harvey-Kennedy near-linear rewrite is the follow-up if a realistic workload ever demands it, guarded by `check_ssa_verify_agreement.sh`.
-Do not loosen the guard; extend its regime only alongside that rewrite.
+    CHANGELOG).
+One tracked, NOT-chased residual: SSAVerify dominance stays ~O(N²) in block count at very large N (needs hundreds of blocks, e.g. an 800-arm match, not real code); the idom/Cooper-Harvey-Kennedy near-linear rewrite is the follow-up if a realistic workload ever demands it, guarded by `check_ssa_verify_agreement.sh`.
+Do not loosen the guard.

 3. Add `concrete trace-pipeline --json`.
     Dump per-stage summaries: modules, functions, diagnostics, capabilities,